Andrew Rosenthal: Career

 After graduating from college, Rosenthal worked at the Associated Press, where he served as Moscow bureau chief.

 Rosenthal joined The New York Times in March 1987.
 In Washington, D.C., Rosenthal covered the Bush Administration, the 1988 and 1992 presidential elections, and the Gulf War.
 In 2000, he served as national editor, covering the 2000 United States presidential election.

 He became editorial page editor on January 8, 2007, and he served in that role until April 2016, longer than any other editorial page editor in the modern history of The New York Times.
 Rosenthal's successor as editorial page editor was James Bennet.

 In March 2016, Rosenthal stepped down as editorial page editor after he had served in that role for over nine years.
 Rosenthal transitioned to become an online opinion columnist and podcast contributor for The New York Times.

-In April 2021, Rosenthal was recruited as new editor-in-chief of Bulletin, a small, scandal-plagued, right-wing online newspaper in Sweden.
+In April 2021, Rosenthal was recruited as new editor-in-chief of Bulletin, a small, scandal-plagued online newspaper in Sweden.
 In February 2022, Bulletin was declared bankrupt by Stockholm District Court due to unpaid debts.

 He is a member of the Council on Foreign Relations.